7TH EDITION

 Global Prices of Cocoa

-The price of cocoa, skyrocketed from USD 2,000−3,000 per ton in 2023 to over USD 12,000 per ton in 2025.
+The price of cocoa skyrocketed from USD 2,000−3,000 per ton in 2023 to over USD 10,000 per ton in 2025 and back down to USD 3,000 per ton in 2026.

 This wasn’t just a spike – it was a seismic shift, and the market shows no signs of stabilizing.
 Prices are expected to fluctuate for years to come.
 Along with other factors, this causes great uncertainty.

-Why Are Prices Spiking?
+Why Are Prices So Volatile?

 The reasons are as heartbreaking as they are complex